Nuvola-Digital/vola-docs/docs/tokenomics/vola-token-overview.md

 :::info[**Incentivizing Growth**]

-The 51% allocated to community incentives and 6% to NVL holders demonstrates that Vola Network is highly focused on rewarding its community, incentivizing early participation, and driving adoption.
+The 51% allocated to community incentives and 6% to $NVL holders demonstrates that Vola Network is highly focused on rewarding its community, incentivizing early participation, and driving adoption.
 This allocation is critical for network growth and user acquisition.

 :::